jlehn/RepData_PeerAssessment1/PA1_template.md

 tsteps <- stepsinterval [maxavgsteps, ]
 ```

-The following is the interval with the maximum nuber of steps: `r tsteps` steps
+The following is the interval with the maximum nuber of steps: 835, 206.1698113 steps

 ## Imputing missing values